naazimapps/grub2win-new/README.md

 The current Grub2Win 2.3.8.1 is outdated, with old icons and old graphics.
 I wanted to update it.
 It's still the same interface (mostly), but it has newer icons and backgrounds.

 For best results, set G2W 3.0 to 1920x1080.
+If you find any bugs, let me know!
+Remember that any bugs that existed in the original G2W are still here.
 I am still working on the EXE, that is coming soon!

 ## Installation